Yes, RMDs Can Improve Your Portfolio

 Step 1: Determine your RMD amount.

 The starting point for strategic RMD-taking is to find the amount you're obligated to take out.
 All traditional IRAs (not Roth) are subject to RMDs; that includes SEP and Simple IRAs, as well as plain-vanilla traditional IRAs.
 Assets in company-retirement plans (including Roth 401(k)s) are also subject to RMDs, as are inherited IRAs.

-To determine RMDs for 2019, find each account's market value at the end of 2018.
+To determine RMDs for 2021, find each account's market value at the end of 2020.
 Armed with that dollar amount, find the RMD table that corresponds with your situation.
 Most accountholders will use the uniform life table; a separate table applies to accountholders with spouses who are more than 10 years younger and who are sole beneficiaries.
-A third table aids in calculating RMDs for inherited IRAs.
-Divide your Dec.
-31, 2018, balance by the life expectancy factor in the appropriate table; that's your RMD from that account.

 But don't necessarily stop there.
 One aspect of RMDs that helps you be strategic is that you don't have to take an RMD from each account.
 For example, you can add your RMD amounts from all of the IRAs in your name (SEP, Simple, and traditional) and take a single withdrawal from just one of the accounts.
 RMDs from multiple 403(b) plans can also be consolidated in this fashion, as can RMDs from inherited IRAs.